 The iBRA-NET National Audit of localisation techniques for breast lesions

 Excision of impalpable breast lesions is usually directed by preoperative wire placement into or adjacent to the target lesion.
 Wire localization has several disadvantages, most notably, displacement of the wire, and difficulty in the surgeon discerning accurately the position of the tip of the wire intraoperatively.
-Magseed®, LOCalizer™ and Savi Scout® are alternative methods for localising impalpable breast cancers which may have advantages over wire localisation in many areas.
+Magseed®, LOCalizer™, Savi Scout® and Sirius - Pintuition® are alternative methods for localising impalpable breast cancers which may have advantages over wire localisation in many areas.

 Between Feb 2019 and Sept 2020 as a group of breast surgeons we collected data on over 2000 procedures with wire localisation and Magseed®.
-These data are due for publication in early 2021 and will act as comparative groups for future studies of other localisation techniques.
+This data was published March 2022 (reference below) and will act as comparative groups for future studies of other localisation techniques.
 The aim is that all innovative devices introduced are evaluated as they are used and we can together as a network establish safety and efficacy data collaboratively.

 Set up Key Performance Indicators to compare the outcomes of breast localisation devices (complete)

 Describe the current practice of breast localisations (complete – see Results section).

 Evaluate the outcomes of novel localisation techniques vs Wire localisation